 Admission and Transfer - Apply through the IU Indianapolis Admissions Office.
-To be eligible for scholarships you must be admitted by Feb.
-1 preceding the fall semester you intend to begin.

 All students entering the Indiana University Lilly Family School of Philanthropy must be admitted officially to IU Indianapolis as a degree-seeking student by the Office of Admissions or by another Indiana University campus as a degree-seeking student.
 After students have been admitted by IU Indianapolis, they must also be admitted by the specific school in which they intend to pursue a degree.
 The Indiana University Lilly Family School of Philanthropy welcomes nontraditional students and recent high school graduates if they wish to pursue a Philanthropic Studies degree and meet the school's requirements for admission.